 More gold means a richer yellow tone, and also a softer final product.
 Jewellery from India, for example, is known for having a higher concentration of gold.
 This results in the bright yellow look and a softer feel, and makes it 24k in most cases.

-In mid-19th century Imperial Russia, the iconic jeweller Peter Carl Fabergé created what he referred to as ‘Russian gold’ by adding copper.
+In mid-19th century Imperial Russia, the iconic jeweller Peter Carl Fabergé created rose gold, which he referred to as ‘Russian gold’, by adding copper.”
 This is more commonly known nowadays as rose gold – as seen in this rose gold wedding band.

-In the early 20th century, white metals such as nickel, silver and palladium were added to gold in the creation of white gold, as seen in this 18k white gold engagement ring.
+In the early 20th century, white metals such as nickel, silver and palladium were added to gold to create this effect, as seen in this 18k white gold engagement ring.
 This was developed to circumvent the restrictions on platinum imposed during WWI, and is still a popular choice among contemporary jewellery designers.